 Reverification for age-verification to correct for expired government id

-For companies that sell age restricted goods like alcohol or cannabis, where it is important for an ID to not be expired, or for identity verification for the purposes of driving a vehicle, it is important to reverify for the new, unexpired ID.
+For companies that sell age restricted goods like alcohol or cannabis, where it is important for a government ID to not be expired, or for identity verification for the purposes of driving a vehicle, it is important to reverify for the new, unexpired ID.